cellsjs/piscosour/docs/developers/documents/skipper.md

 ### Skipper plugin

-Skips the shot execution when receiving the param &quot;\_skip&quot;: true
+Skips the shot execution when receiving the param "\_skip": true